360abhi/geoJson/Readme.md

 ️playwright install

-▶️ Running All Tests at Once
+▶️ Running All Tests at Once and Generate Allure Reports

 cd Tests/